Most popular! - This is the choice of most of our participants.

 Share House Kita Toda

 The rooms at the Share House are for single, double and quadrupel (4-share) occupancy.
 Each 4-share room has free wifi and LAN-cabled internet.
 The single and double/twin rooms have LAN-cabled internet.
 All rooms have a fridge and a small balcony.
 The house has a total of 66 rooms and a spacious common area with TV, music instruments, books and free wifi.
 There are toilets on each floor separated for males and females.
 The ground floors has showers and a large shared kitchen.
 There are various coin operated washing machines and tumble dryers.
 Around half of the share house's residents are Japanese and half are foreign, hence it is possible to get in touch with Japanese people and practise one's language skills.
-Kitatoda Station is only a 2 minutes' walk.
+Kita Toda Station is only a 2 minutes' walk.
 Even though Kitatoda is located in Saitama Province, it is very well connected and using the JR Line you are quickly at Tokyo's most popular areas: Within 26 minutes you reach Shinjuku and within 35 minutes Shibuya.

 The families usually live in the outskirts of Tokyo and in the neighbouring prefactures of Saitama, Chiba and Kanagawa, as in very central locations of Tokyo there are few apartments that are big enough to accommodate foreign language students besides the actual family.
 The commuting time by train from the host family to the internship placement, your job, or language school does usually not exceed one hour.
 A commuter ticket is around 15,000 to 20,000 Yen per month.

 The host families will serve 2 meals per day (breakfast and dinner) on weekdays and 3 meals per day (breakfast, lunch and dinner) on weekends.
 You will either sleep in a Western bed or on a Japanese futon.
 There is usually someone at the host family who can speak basic English.
 The families are usually familiar with foreign guests.